When a landlord or property manager is ready to rent their property to a tenant, there are many steps involved.

 Some of the steps include listing your property, reviewing rental applications, choosing a prospective tenant, signing the lease, and many more.

 Conducting background checks and tenant screenings are very important parts of this process.
-These allow the landlord to make sure the tenant has no criminal history, verify income, check credit, and much more.
+These allow the landlord to ensure the tenant has no criminal history, verify income, check credit, and much more.

 However, some prospective tenants will try to cheat their way through part of this process.
-In order to trick landlords into thinking they have adequate income, a potential tenant may present fake pay stubs.
+In order to trick landlords into thinking they have adequate income, a potential tenant may present fake paycheck stubs using a fake pay stub generator or other methods.

 These fake pay stubs are used as proof of income and will lead to a lot of trouble.
-In this guide, we will be going over what these documents are and the best ways to spot fake ones.
+In this guide, we will be going over what these documents are and the best ways to spot fake ones like the ones created by fake pay stub generators or other ways to create pay stubs online.

 We will also be going over some other ways that landlords can conduct the income verification process so that you can pinpoint any falsified documents and reject the tenants who submit them.